Edisonsankouki/virtual_stack/README.md

 ## objump

-The de-complile for binary file
+The de-compliler for binary file

 ## vm_2017